AdamLStevenson/AdventureArchitecture/README.md

 NOTE: when creating this example using a development subscription, not all of the regions were activated and best practice pairings could not be created.
 In the future, the following pairings should be considered:

 https://docs.microsoft.com/en-us/azure/best-practices-availability-paired-regions

+# Resource Group
+For now, this entire example will be created under one resource group to aide in its deletion.
+While a resource group is required to be assigned a single region, resources that are assigned to the resource group can assigned different regions.
+It is usually best practice to group resources together.

+Note, this may be revisited at a later date as this example matures in size and complexity.

 ## Creation of the Resource Group